 If your vehicle was registered in another state and you wish to operate it in Arizona, you must register it as soon as you become an Arizona resident.

-Vehicles that are model year 1967 and newer and more than 5 years old require emissions.
+Vehicles that are model year 1967 through 2015 require emissions if you live in Maricopa or Pinal County and more than 5 years old require emissions.

-If you have a leased vehicle, a Power of Attorney from the lessor (original or certified copy).
+If you have a leased vehicle, a Power of Attorney from the lessor (original or certified copy) is required along with your current out of state registration.
 Contact your lessor to obtain this original notarized form.

 Arizona Resident Definition